 Restful sleep is when you feel refreshed after you wake up.
 It isn’t reliant on the amount of sleep you get as much as the quality of your rest.

-The best quality of sleep happens when you go through all of the stages of sleep without interruption.
+The best sleep quality happens when you go through all of the stages of sleep without interruption.
 Those who don’t feel rested when they wake up often haven’t gone through all of the stages, or have a hard time getting deep sleep and experiencing the benefits of this stage of the sleep cycle.

 When you start to feel sleepy and relaxed, this is your body’s way of telling you that it is ready to sleep.
 If your head starts to nod, or your eyes start to flutter, this means your body wants to fall asleep.
-Many times, when we start to feel this way, we aren’t able to put everything aside and take a nap.
+Many times, when we start to feel this way, we aren’t able to put everything aside and go to sleep or even take a nap.
 But if it’s late at night and you’re starting to feel this way, you should get yourself to bed right away.

 This stage of sleep is usually what’s called dreamless sleep.
 Your mind and body are relaxed and you’ve just begun to doze off.
 If you’re a snorer, this is where you might start to make some noise.
 You can be easily roused from this stage of sleep without disrupting your rest too much.